 McDonald’s strategy: Provide what they want

-In the US, go to any McDonald and order the same menu items prepared the same way each time.
+In the US, go to any McDonald’s and order the same menu items prepared the same way each time.
 Usually, the appeal of the Golden Arches has always been a consistent experience over there.

-For example, the kind of information a company choose to highlight for its Indian audience varies from what it uses for French audience.
+For example, the kind of information a company choose to highlight for its Indian audience varies from what it uses for a French audience.
 To be more specific, the Indian version of the homepage largely emphasizes on vegetarian options.
-Not only this, it also throws light on promotional meals meant for sharing between two or more people.
-Their social media posts are found humorous that fulfills their objective of “simple easy enjoyment.”
+Not only this, but it also throws light on promotional meals meant for sharing between two or more people.
+Their social media posts are found humorous that fulfil their objective of “simple easy enjoyment.”

 Coca-Cola’s strategy: Global Themes, Local Content

 They don’t just translate popular American articles and hope for retweets from France.
-Usually, publications in every country highlight topics, events and news which matters for that region.
+Usually, publications in every country highlight topics, events and news that matters to that region.
 And when American content is incorporated into international blogs, it is translated to fit within the context of local interest.

 F.C.
 Barcelona Expanded Into China from a Small Start

 The company used Chinese social media sites as a smart content marketing strategy.
 Initially [The club] tested the water by launching Chinese social media accounts.
 And when it all succeeded, they followed up with an impactful website.
-Taking club’s approval, Tencent is creating branded applications and games for the site focused upon the local market.
+Taking the club’s approval, Tencent is creating branded applications and games for the site focused on the local market.

 As a whole, always start small with your multilingual content marketing strategy and take it to the next level gradually.

 Translation for content marketing

 Well, impactful content marketing helps to build up an emotional bond between companies and prospective clients.
-Just go with a skilled language service provide who possess local area expertise and is capable enough to translate your brand voice into a language what your potential audience understands better.
+Just go with a skilled language service provider who possesses local area expertise and is capable enough to translate your brand voice into a language that your potential audience understands better.

-In a nutshell, you must try out these multilingual content marketing strategies to make your brand reach out to the prospective audiences globally.
+In a nutshell, you must try out these multilingual content marketing strategies to make your brand reach out to prospective audiences globally.